 The Himalayas act as a barrier to the cold winds blowing from Central Asia in winter and forms the northern boundary of the monsoon wind patterns.
 Eighty percent of all the rain in Nepal is received during the monsoon (June-September).
 Winter rains are more pronounced in the western hills.
 The average annual rainfall is 1,600 mm, but it varies by eco-climatic zones, such as 3,345 mm in Pokhara and below 300 mm in Mustang.

-March-May is the second best time to visit Nepal.
+March-May is the second-best time to visit Nepal.
 These months are warmer, and there is plenty of sunlight.
 Long days and great visibility make this period a great time for a trek.
 The nights might be slightly chilly, so remember to pack warm clothes.
 The valleys are incredibly beautiful in the spring season, especially after all the ice has thawed, and the flowers have bloomed.
-By the month of May, some showers also begin slowly, leading up to the upcoming monsoon season in Nepal, starting mid-June.
+By May, some showers also begin slowly, leading up to the upcoming monsoon season in Nepal, starting mid-June.

 Average Temperature: 46 – 84° F / 8 – 29° C (in Kathmandu)